Here are some 64bit hpkg apps to test out. Let me know how it goes.

 Added icon thanks to SVGear icon makers

-Changed CPU detection in haiku.makefile to default to generic unless user specifies during build with flag e.g., make -f haiku.makefile config SIMD_FLAGS=”-O3 -march=native”
+Changed CPU detection in haiku.makefile to default to generic unless user specifies during build with flag e.g., make -f haiku.makefile SIMD_FLAGS=”-O3 -march=native”

 Fixed the media node zombie bug when restarting.